A Gloriosa Família

-A Gloriosa Família is a novel by the Angolan author Pepetela published in 1997 by Dom Quixote (Lisbon).
+A Gloriosa Família is a novel by the Angolan author Pepetela published in 1997 by Publicações Dom Quixote (Lisbon).
 The novel deals with the family of Baltasar Van Dum, a Flemish slave trader in Luanda, during the period of time that the Dutch ruled the colony.
 In order to write the novel, Pepetela undertook painstaking research of the seven years in which the Dutch occupied Angola, using archives located in Amsterdam, Antwerp, and the Vatican.

 Plot synopsis

 The long novel is composed of 12 chapters, and is set between the years 1642 and 1648.
 The novel is narrated by a mute mestiço slave, who is one of Van Dum's favorites.
 In addition to Van Dum and the slave narrator there are many other characters in the novel, most of who are Van Dum's children.
 A division exists between the legitimate children that Van Dum has had with his legal wife, Dona Inocência, an African princess, and the "filhos do quintal," or the children of the yard, illegitimate children that Van Dum has had with other slaves.